How Higher Education Pays Off

 Tool to Weigh the Benefits and Costs

 See how your degree or credentials match employer demand.
 The Graduate Employment Outcomes Data Tool from the Minnesota Department of Employment and Economic Development (DEED) shows the number of recent graduates from Minnesota schools who found jobs after graduation.
 It also shows median wages earned and the top industries graduates worked in.
-To learn more about the data tool read New Tool Helps Grads Find Employment Outcomes.
+To learn more about the data tool read Minnesota's Graduate Employment Outcomes.

 There are many benefits to having an advanced degree.
 You may have better employee benefits and working conditions and be less likely to be laid off.
 You also learn skills employers want: